lbrenman/Amplify-Fusion-Contact-Plan-MCP/README.md

 [Demo video](https://youtu.be/lAPNEqpimOc)

+* Requires access to Salesforce and an OpenAI API Key

 Current tools:

 * GetMyCompanyActiveContacts - Get a list of my company's most active contacts that may require attention